StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/functions-objects.md

 ## User

-- `userId: string` : The login identifier of the user executing the function.
+- `userId: string` : Returns the login identifier of the user executing the function.
-- `userName: string`: The display name of the user executing the function.
+- `userName: string`: Returns the display name of the user executing the function.

 ## HTTP request